With a purchasing power of more than $340 billion, Gen Z is expected to shake up the retail industry.

 As you create your product promotions or campaigns, consider how your product could help or benefit the experiences of someone planning for college, college students, or young professionals.

 If your product isn't specifically geared toward education, your campaigns could zone in on how it could improve a college or work-life experience.

-For example, if you're marketing furniture, you could create a promotion that highlights products that would fit in an apartment or dorm room.
+For example, if you're marketing furniture, you could create a promotion highlighting products that fit in an apartment or dorm room.
 Or, if you market a clothing company, you could highlight clothing items that could be worn in a job interview in a blog post on your website.

-After viewing your educational content, audiences might want to learn more about your product and develop a stronger sense of trust for your brand.
+After viewing your educational content, audiences might want to learn more about your product and develop a stronger trust in your brand.
 Later, if they're interested in buying a product related to your brand's industry, they might consider your brand first.

 If you want to leverage educational content, keep the age range of your audience in mind.
 While younger members of Gen Z might be primarily interested in B2C brand content due to their college or high-school age, Gen Zers entering internships or the workforce might value educational B2B content that can show them how to get ahead in their industry.

-How to Market Based on Gen Z’s Spending Habits
+How to Market to Gen Z Based on their Spending Habits

 But, in the long run, the consumer trend of putting value first shouldn't scare or shock you.
-In fact, it should motivate you to ask, "How can I provide better value to my customers?"
+It should motivate you to ask, "How can I provide better value to my customers?"

-Although Gen Z might seem more budget-conscious, this doesn’t mean they won’t buy anything from you at all.
-In fact, many of your most frugal prospects will still buy, invest in, or splurge on your brand's offerings if they seem valuable, help them solve pain points, or provide a positive, memorable experience.
+Although Gen Z might seem more budget-conscious, this doesn’t mean they won’t buy anything from you.
+Many of your most frugal prospects will still buy, invest in, or splurge on your brand's offerings if they seem valuable, help them solve pain points, or provide a positive, memorable experience.

 Ultimately, bettering your brand, focusing on the customer experience, and promoting positive company reviews will go a long way with Gen Z and all other audiences.